gagin/rsiers/README.md

    ```

 3. **Python Version Compatibility**:
-   - The application has been updated to work with Python 3.12
+   - The application has been updated to work with Python 3.12, which requires numpy 1.26.0+
-   - If you're using an older Python version (3.7-3.11), the application should still work
+   - If you're using an older Python version (3.7-3.11), you may use older numpy versions
-   - If you encounter issues with specific package versions, try installing without version constraints
+   - To avoid dependency issues altogether, use the Docker setup

 ### "Address already in use" Error on Port 5000 (macOS)

 On macOS, port 5000 is often used by the AirPlay Receiver service, which can cause conflicts when trying to run the Flask server.

+1. **Solution 1**: Use Docker (recommended)
+   - The Docker setup automatically handles port mapping and avoids conflicts

-1. **Solution 1**: Use the updated scripts
+2. **Solution 2**: Use the updated scripts
    - The `fix_and_run.sh` script and `simple_server.py` have been updated to use port 5001 instead of 5000

-2. **Solution 2**: Disable AirPlay Receiver
+3. **Solution 3**: Disable AirPlay Receiver
    - Go to System Preferences → General → AirDrop & Handoff
    - Disable the 'AirPlay Receiver' service

-3. **Solution 3**: Manually specify a different port
+4. **Solution 4**: Manually specify a different port
    - When running the Flask server manually, specify a different port:
    ```bash
    python app.py --port 5001